Kaadhale Nimmadhi

-Kaadhale Nimmadhi is a 1998 Indian Tamil-language romantic drama film directed by Indhran.
+Kaadhale Nimmadhi (Note: Spelt as Kathaley Nimmadhi and Kathaley Nimmathi on the CBFC certificate and the title card, respectively.) is a 1998 Indian Tamil-language romantic drama film directed by Indhran.
 The film stars Murali, Suriya, Jeevitha Sharma (credited as Kavitha) and Sangeetha (credited as Rasika).
 Radhika, Manivannan and Nassar also play significant roles in the film, while Deva composed the soundtrack.
 The film was released on 14 January 1998.

 Plot

 Kavitha, who is part of a large family, is to be married to Chandramohan, a lawyer.
 Once as Kavita is playing with a little girl, Chandru is seen capturing photos of statues.
 Kavitha's brother (Nassar), who wrongly assumes both of them to be in love with each other, starts hitting Chandru.
 The whole family suspects Kavitha of falling in love and refuses to believe her explanation.

 When Kavitha disappears from home, her family assumes Chandru abducted her and gets him arrested.
 Chandramohan fights on behalf of Chandru with Kavitha revealing the actual reason.
 Chandramohan advises Kavitha's family to get her married to Chandru, to which they accept.